emield98/Lelylijn/README.md

-# Project Lelylijn-KAW
+# Project PTAL/Travel Time Lelylijn

-This repository keeps track of the scripts used for our project about the KAW, carried out under the instructions of KAW Groningen.
+This repository keeps track of the scripts used for our project about the Lelylijn, carried out under the instructions of KAW Groningen and the Rijksuniversiteit of Groningen.

 ## Overview